Lily Aldrin: Character history

-In the third season, it is revealed that Lily is a shopaholic, and goes shopping whenever something bad happens.
-She keeps her multiple credit cards in a "box of shame".
-She and Marshall struggle with her credit card bills, especially when they were about to buy an apartment, which leaves Marshall no choice but to abandon his dreams of being an environmental lawyer and take a job at a big corporate firm.
-They eventually get the house, only to find out that the neighborhood is situated near a water sewage treatment plant and that the floor of their apartment is crooked.
+In the third season, it is revealed that Lily has a penchant for shopping, particularly when faced with adversity.
+To manage her multiple credit cards, she maintains a "box of shame."
+Lily and Marshall grapple with the challenges posed by her credit card bills, especially as they contemplate purchasing an apartment.
+This situation forces Marshall to forgo his aspirations of becoming an environmental lawyer and instead accept a position at a large corporate firm.
+Despite these sacrifices, they secure the house, only to discover that the neighborhood is in close proximity to a water sewage treatment plant, and their apartment has a crooked floor.

 Lily, along with Ted and Marshall, occasionally indulges in "sandwiches" (Future Ted's euphemism for marijuana) during college and at their 20th college reunion.

 Out of all of the characters, she is the only one Barney chooses to confide in when he realizes that he is in love with Robin.
-In the fifth season, Lily forces Robin and Barney to confess to being a couple.
-She does this by detaching the doorknob of Robin's room at the apartment and waits for them to have "the talk".
-Robin and Barney pass a few notes under the door with vague explanations, none of which satisfy her.
-To convince Lily to let them out, they lie about being boyfriend and girlfriend, but after they leave the apartment hand-in-hand, Lily tells Ted "they didn't realize they weren't lying."
+In the fifth season, Lily compels Robin and Barney to come clean about their relationship by removing the doorknob from Robin's room at the apartment and urging them to have "the talk."
+Despite exchanging a series of notes under the door with ambiguous explanations, Lily remains unsatisfied.
+In an attempt to be released, Robin and Barney falsely claim to be a couple.
+However, after exiting the apartment hand-in-hand, Lily confides in Ted that "they didn't realize they weren't lying."